See answer

 Talk to Your Doctor

 If you want to try red light therapy, talk to your rheumatology provider or a doctor specializing in dermatology.
-Until you know how your body will react, it’s best to avoid pursuing red light therapy in nonmedical settings like gyms and salons.
+Until you know how your body will react, it’s best to avoid pursuing red light treatment in nonmedical settings like gyms and salons.
 Be sure to seek out a licensed, certified facility if your doctor gives you the green light to receive red light therapy.

 Talk With Others Who Understand